StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/search-for-tasks/find-a-task.md

 If you’re unsure which method to use, refer to the [Overview of Search Methods for Tasks](overview-search-methods-task.md) topic.

+!!! tip "Why can't I find a task?"
+    Since TheHive 5.5, [case visibility](../../cases/about-cases.md#visibility) can be restricted to protect sensitive data.
+If a case has restricted visibility and you are not an authorized user, its linked tasks will not appear in the list, search results, or dashboards.

 ## Method 1: Tasks tab in cases descriptions

 *Use this method if you want to find one or more tasks related to a case and want to perform actions on them simultaneously.*